pousse-cafe/pousse-cafe.github.io/documentation.md

 - `UpdateOrCreateOneRunner`: update the target aggregate or expect its creation if it does not exist (a factory listener must handle this)

+Below algorithm summarizes how an aggregate root listener and its runner are executed and how transactions are handled.

+    "Compute aggregate identifiers to update"; // Runner code while("all identifiers are not handled") {
+        "Start transaction";
+        "Fetch aggregate to update";
+        "Execute update listener"; // Listener code
+        "Update aggregate;"
+        "End transaction";
+    }

 ### In a Repository